Cha Gordo

 Cha Gordo (Chá Gordo; 肥茶 (Fat Tea)) is a culinary tradition amongst the Macanese community in Macau that is likened to high tea.

 History

 Historically, families with Portuguese heritage in Macau would host a Cha Gordo for a number of occasions, including Catholic holidays, christening, or birthdays, but it can be held for any reason.
 Some families, historically, would even host one on a weekly basis.

 A Cha Gordo would take place following a Macanese wedding, instead of the elaborate banquet seen in Chinese weddings.

 Composition

 Cha Gordos are noted to be elaborate, consisting of 12 dishes or more.
-Cha Gordos typically start in the mid-afternoon, in order to allow the children to eat, and allow the adults to continue on with the entertainment, as the children go to bed.
+Cha Gordos typically start in the mid-afternoon, in order to allow the children to eat, and allow the adults to continue with the entertainment, as the children go to bed.

 Some of the dishes included in a Cha Gordo include Bolinhos de bacalhau, Minchi, Sopa de lacassá, and Tacho.

 Present day

 Due to cramped living conditions in modern-day Macau, Cha Gordo has become a much rarer affair, but they have been held as community events on a regular basis (such as on Christmas), in an effort to preserve Macanese culture.